Developmental Service- Supporting Individual Success (SIS)

 13. Where can I get more information about Supporting Individual Success?Answer

-- For more information about Maine's implementation of this initiative, you may go to the OADS website
+- For more updated information about Maine's implementation of this initiative, Click Here

 - You may also visit AAIDD's website for more information on the Supports Intensity Scale: